initpy/go-book/more-methods.rst

 If the ``Human`` type implements a method ``SayHi()`` that prints a greeting, this same method is available for both ``Student`` and ``Employee``!
-You won't need to write it twice for them.
+You won't need to write it twice for them:

 .. code-block:: go
     :linenos: